 • The editorial staff should not allow publication of information, if there is sufficient reason to believe that it is plagiarism.

-• The editorial staff passes the comments of the reviewer to the authors in full, if they do not contain
+• The editorial staff passes the comments of the reviewer to the authors in full, if they do not contain offensive or libelous remarks;

 • Editors should strive to ensure that the peer review in their journal is fair, objective and timely.